 - System design and architecture are modernized using the existing technology to remove bottlenecks.

 5. The No System Change Approach

-Companies that walk down this strategy path believe that they don’t need ant modernization efforts to drive a system change.
-For example, companies who have analyzed that ROI gains from modernization are not satisfactory refrain for a system redesign.
+Companies that walk down this strategy path believe that they don’t need any modernization efforts to drive a system change.
+For example, companies who have analyzed that ROI gains from modernization is not a satisfactory refrain for a system redesign.
 The benefits of this approach are pretty clear: no need for additional investment in modernization and companies can use these funds for other strategic tasks.

 IT departments of such companies are also free to work upon addressing IT security vs compliance challenges.
 Since no specific technology decision is taken, companies are free to choose any new technology platform they find apt.
 Major risks of this approach include competitive disadvantage against market forces, fear of falling being competition, and loss of market share.